JasperFx/marten/docs/guide/documents/querying/compiled-queries.md

 <sup><a href='https://github.com/JasperFx/marten/blob/master/src/Marten.Testing/Linq/Compiled/compiled_query_Tests.cs#L287-L303' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_finduserbyallthethings' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-## Querying for multiple results as Json
+## Querying for Multiple Results as JSON

 To query for multiple results and have them returned as a Json string, you may run any query on your `IQueryable<T>` (be it ordering or filtering) and then simply finalize the query with `ToJsonArray();` like so: